Carbon monoxide safety program

 If this is not possible, or you are unable to eliminate the cause of the spillage, the appliance must be isolated with the consent of your client.

 If your client refuses to allow you to isolate their gas appliance, you must contact Energy Safe Victoria on 1800 652 563 (select option 5).

 When calling ESV, please ensure you supply the following information:

-- The type of heater spilling carbon monoxide; and
+- the type of heater spilling carbon monoxide

 An ESV inspector will contact you soon after receiving these details to obtain further information.
-They will then contact your client in an attempt to resolve the matter.
+They will then contact your client to resolve the matter.

-As part of the resolution, ESV may offer to carry out an additional inspection, re-iterating the dangers and consequences of carbon monoxide spillage.
+As part of the resolution, ESV may offer to carry out an additional inspection.
+The ESV inspector will remind the client of the dangers and consequences of carbon monoxide spillage.
 They will also inform your client that their gas supplier must withdraw supply to the premises if the heater is found to be unsafe.

 What to do when there is no spillage, but your client won’t let you rectify a negative air pressure situation

 When you service an open-flue gas heater and detect negative air pressure, you have a responsibility to make the situation safe and inform your client of your findings.

 To help you explain the potential dangers of carbon monoxide and the steps needed to overcome negative pressure, the VBA and Energy Safe Victoria have prepared an advice letter (PDF, 195.67 KB), which you should fill in and provide to your client after completing an inspection and service.